 What the Supreme Court's Dudenhoeffer Decision Means for ESOPsNCEO Webinar replays are the recorded version of our live Webinars, using PowerPoint presentations viewed online.
 To purchase a twelve-month subscription providing unlimited access to all recorded Webinars, including this one, follow this link.
-(Replays are not available for individual purchase.)
-Please contact Colleen Kearney at 510-208-1311 or email@example.com for additional information.
+If you have a current subscription to the replays, log in here.
+(Replays are not available for individual purchase).
+Please contact Andrea Johnson at 510-208-1309 or firstname.lastname@example.org for additional information.

 This replay was recorded on February 10, 2015.